-Specific core components of CR after HTx - to be integrated by common components of CR in cardiovascular patients -are summarized in Table 4.
+Specific core components of CR after HTx-to be integrated by common components of CR in cardiovascular patients-are summarized in Table 4.

 For exercise rehabilitation, one may use any of the usual of training methods in these patients (continuous aerobic or interval training, resistance training, inspiratory muscle training).
 One should, however, not rely on the HR response for training prescription and assessment in case of denervation-related abnormal chronotropic response.
 Finally, it has been shown that these patients need long-term supervised programmes because short-term or home-based programmes without proper remote guidance may be less effective than in other patients.
-155

-Exercise after heart transplantation: Practical implementation

-After HTx, ET and PA implementation play a key role in the rehabilitation programme, and need a detailed consideration of the following steps: risk stratification assessment, shared-decision making, data monitoring, exercise modalities adjustment, and consideration of any other issues that arise.
+Exercise after heart transplantation: Practical implementation the following steps: risk stratification assessment, shared-decision making, data monitoring, exercise modalities adjustment, and consideration of any other issues that arise.